 Worlds End State Park (Nearby Hotels)

 This park’s name may sound a little apocalyptic, but its rugged beauty is nothing short of inspiring.
 World’s End State Park is a 780-acre park that offers visitors a pristine natural environment for recreation south of Forksville and Sullivan County.
 For an unforgettable scenic vista, check out the Loyalsock Canyon Vista from the Mineral Spring and Cold Run roads.
 Between Memorial Day and Labor Day, there’s a snack bar open here.

 Kinzua Bridge State Park (Nearby Hotels)

-Located in McKean County, this 339-acre park is home to the Kinzua Viaduct, which used to be known as the tallest and longest railroad structure at 301 feet high and 2,053 long.
-It was turned into a pedestrian walkway in 2011, with a partial glass platform at the end, where you can look deep down into the gorge.
-Just be advised that the skywalk is typically closed in late fall and winter due to frost and ice conditions.
+Located in McKean County, this 339-acre park is home to the Kinzua Sky Walk, this scenic structure was created from the six historic towers of the Kinzua Viaduct, which used to be known as the tallest and longest railroad structure at 301 feet high and 2,053 long.
+With a partial glass platform at the end, you can look deep down into the gorge.

 Cherry Springs State Park (Nearby Hotels)

 Cherry Springs is a smaller state park in Pennsylvania that is about 82 acres in size and was named after the black cherry trees that originally grew in this region.
 It is a wild and remote place that is excellent for viewing the night sky to see the Milky Way and planets.
 This is undoubtedly one of the best places to study astronomy on the East Coast.